arthursw/wetlands/docs/getting_started.md

 #### 3. Launch the Environment's Communication Server

-For Wetlands to execute code within the isolated environment (using [`importModule`][wetlands.environment.Environment.importModule] or [`execute`][wetlands.environment.Environment.execute]), we need to launch its background communication server.
+For Wetlands to execute code within the isolated environment (using [`import_module`][wetlands.environment.Environment.import_module] or [`execute`][wetlands.environment.Environment.execute]), we need to launch its background communication server.
 This server runs as a separate process *inside* the `cellpose_env` and listens for commands from our main script.

 ```python
 env.launch()